openactive/developer-documentation/data-model/types/place.md

 # Place

-This type is derived from [https://schema.org/Place](https://schema.org/Place).
+This type is derived from [https://schema.org/Place](https://schema.org/Place), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**